nguyenphuminh/rottenjs/README.md

 ## Pros and Cons
 ### Pros
-<li>Extremely lightweight.</li>
+<li>Extremely lightweigh and fast.</li>
 <li>Prebuilt with decent modules.</li>

 ### Cons
-<li>Not suitable for large projects.</li>
-<li>Outdated.</li>
 <li>Small community.</li>
+<li>Maintained by only one person.</li>

 ## Comparision with other libraries/frameworks
 ### Vue, React & Angular
-Vue, React, Angular, <i>AngularJS</i> have way better usablities and capabilities then RottenJS.
-They far outweight RottenJS in any use cases.
+Vue, React, Angular, <i>AngularJS</i> might have better usablities and capabilities than RottenJS.
+They outweights RottenJS when talking about features and community.

-### Backbone, jQuery
+### Backbone, jQuery, UmbrellaJS
-RottenJS shares similarities with two of those libraries, though unlike jQuery, RottenJS only targets one element through one selector, whereas in jQuery, you can targets many elements.

-Backbone and jQuery are some what better than RottenJS, but RottenJS is way more lighter and is prebuilt with modules like rottenUI and rotDev which improves your development experiences and it is suitable for small or medium-scale projects.
+RottenJS shares similarities with three of those libraries, they are somewhat "better" than RottenJS, but RottenJS is way more lighter and is prebuilt with modules like rottenUI and rotDev which improves your development experiences and it is suitable for small or medium-scale projects.

 ### Redom
 Redom and RottenJS are both very lightweight libraries.
-But Redom is suitable for modern projects, whereas RottenJS is good for small projects that needs DOM handling and manipulations.
+But Redom is a component-based library with templating and mounting DOM elements, while RottenJS is a DOM manipulation library.

 ## Social medias
 <li href="https://youtu.be/HgabIAgfURo">Youtube</li>